takesofficial/cissp/README.md

 - **Select the preventive or governance aligned control first** - In CISSP logic, preventing problems (with policies, training, and leadership decisions) is usually more valuable than detecting or fixing them later.
 - **Use business language logic** - Choose the answer senior management would expect: something that reduces risk, protects the organization, and supports long-term goals.
 - **If everything looks right, choose the most comprehensive control** - Prefer the answer that solves the whole problem across the organization, not just a small slice of it.
 - **When lost, pick the answer that is "different"** - If the question is confusing, look at all the answer choices and find the one that doesn't match the pattern of the others.
-This “odd one out” trick helps you avoid being misled by answers that all look equally correct.
+This "odd one out" trick helps you avoid being misled by answers that all look equally correct.

 ## Coverage and study strategy
 CISSP isn't about memorizing facts.
 You have to actually understand how things work.